AwsomeName/awesome-go-leetcode/0956.tallest-billboard/README.md

-i still cant fully understand how can u write out such beauty && nice code,how?? first, should understand the meaning of the dp[diff]=a, which represent the max sum (a+a+diff) \
+i still cant fully understand how can they write out such beauty && nice code,how?? first, should understand the meaning of the dp[diff]=a, which represent the max sum (a+a+diff) \
 the pair(a,a+diff) can get. its very hard. when u calculate dp[diff]=a, actually, dp[rods]=(sum-rod)/2 \
 or dp(diff+-rod) = "sum".